dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 - .info

 ### 2.7.
 How browser works
-The browser uses HTTP to communicate with Web Server and request pages, content.
+The browser uses HTTP to communicate with the Web Server and request pages, content.
 Browsers rendering engine translates/renders pages and displays the contents as per support.

 #### Why browsers behave differently
 - Browsers developed independently of each other